mpickpt/mana-doc/docs/source/perlmutter.rst

 Perlmutter is an HPC cluster running **SUSE Enterprise**.
 This document aims to help users running SUSE Enterprise to utilize MANA Chekpointing and Restarting Software with MPI applications.
-Since each site can configure Slurm differently, we use the Perlmutter cluster at NERSC/LBNL astern U. as our model, here.
+Since each site can configure SLURM differently, we use the Perlmutter cluster at NERSC/LBNL astern U. as our model, here.

 Perlmutter is a supercomputer at NERSC running SUSE Enterprise.